magnusvk/counter_culture/README.md

 This gem will keep counters correctly updated when using the `paranoia` gem for soft-delete support.
-However, to ensure that counts are incremented after a restore you have to make sure that the call to `acts_as_paranoia` comes before the call to `counter_culture` in your model:
+However, to ensure that counts are incremented after a restore you have to make sure that the call to `acts_as_paranoid` comes before the call to `counter_culture` in your model:

 ```ruby